 Oral - give via intra-gastric tube, preferably with milk feed to minimise risk of gastrointestinal irritation.
 If baby is not on enteral feeds or breast milk is not available, give dose via intra-gastric tube and flush with 0.5 mL water for injection.
 Monitoring Urine output, cardiovascular status, serum biochemistry, renal function and for signs of bleeding.
-Contraindications Serious infection, active bleeding, thrombocytopenia or coagulopathy, necrotising enterocolitis - Constantations or intestinal perforation, significant renal dysfunction, ductal dependent congenital heart disease, pulmonary hypertension and significant jaundice as may displace bilirubin from albumin.
-Precautions IV - nil Oral- nil Drug interactions Diuretics - Ibuprofen may reduce the effect of diuretics; whilst the diuretic may increase the risk J of nephrotoxicity of NSAIDs in dehydrated patients.
+Contraindications Renal impairment - Renal impairment: urine output <1 mL/kg/hour during the preceding 8 hours; serum creatinine ≥140 μmol/L; blood urea nitrogen >14 mmol/L. [37] Serious infection, active bleeding, thrombocytopenia or coagulopathy, necrotising enterocolitis or intestinal perforation, significant renal dysfunction, ductal dependent congenital heart disease, pulmonary hypertension and significant jaundice as may displace bilirubin from albumin.
+Precautions IV - nil Oral- nil Drug interactions Diuretics - Ibuprofen may reduce the effect of diuretics; whilst the diuretic may increase the risk of nephrotoxicity of NSAIDs in dehydrated patients.
 Anticoagulants - ibuprofen may increase the effect of anticoagulants and enhance the risk of bleeding.
 Nitric oxide - as both medicinal products have an inhibitory effect on platelet function, their combination may in theory increase the risk of bleeding.
 Corticosteroids - ibuprofen may increase the risk of gastrointestinal bleeding.
 Other NSAIDs - the concomitant use of more than one NSAID may increase risk of adverse reactions.
 Aminoglycosides - since ibuprofen may decrease the clearance of aminoglycosides, their co- administration may increase the risk of nephrotoxicity and ototoxicity.
 Fluconazole - Metabolism of ibuprofen may be inhibited, increasing its concentration.
 Systemic corticosteroids - Intestinal perforation has been described in infants treated with early dexamethasone and indomethacin.
 Although not described with ibuprofen, caution is advised.
-Adverse reactions Prophylactic use of ibuprofen is associated increased risks for oliguria, increase in serum creatinine levels, and increased risk of gastrointestinal haemorrhage.[5].
+Adverse Prophylactic use of ibuprofen is associated increased risks for oliguria, increase in serum creatinine reactions levels, and increased risk of gastrointestinal haemorrhage.[5].
 [LOE I] Ibuprofen for treatment of a PDA was associated with increased oliguria and increased creatinine.
 [LOE I] Compared to treatment of a PDA with indomethacin, ibuprofen was associated with reduced NEC, reduced oliguria and was associated with lower creatinine levels 72 hours after initiation of treatment.[6].[LOE I] Compared to paracetamol (acetaminophen), ibuprofen was associated with a high rate of gastrointestinal bleeding, higher creatinine and bilirubin levels, and lower platelet counts and daily urine output.
 [7].
-There have been reports of pulmonary hypertension with use of ibuprofen, [5, 6] although the rate may be similar to that reported for indomethacin.[8].
+There have been reports of pulmonary hypertension with use of ibuprofen, (1, 2) although the rate may be similar to that reported for indomethacin.(3).
 Ibuprofen may displace bilirubin from albumin at high concentrations in vitro (200 micromol/L), [9] although this does not appear to occur in vivo at the concentrations associated with recommended doses (up to 100 micromol/L).
 [10].
 Compatibility Fluids: Pedea, neoprofen, caldolor - Sodium chloride 0.9%, glucose 5%.
-NeoProfen only- sterile Compatibility water for injection.
+NeoProfen only- sterile water for injection.
 36 Y site: Pedea : Not tested.
-Y site: Neoprofen: Ceftazidime, epinephrine hydrochloride, furosemide, heparin sodium, insulin, phenobarbital sodium, potassium chloride, sodium bicarbonate Y site: Caldolor: Metoprolol tartrate Incompatibility Caldolor (ibuprofen arginine), Neoprofen (ibuprofen lysine) and Pedea (ibuprofen sodium) - • regard all other IV solutions and drugs as incompatible.
+Y site: Neoprofen: Ceftazidime, epinephrine hydrochloride, furosemide, heparin sodium, insulin, phenobarbital sodium, potassium chloride, sodium bicarbonate Y site: Caldolor: Metoprolol tartrate.
+Incompatibility Caldolor (ibuprofen arginine), Neoprofen (ibuprofen lysine) and Pedea (ibuprofen sodium) - regard all 6.
+1.33 other IV solutions and drugs as incompatible.
 Stability Caldolor: Diluted solutions are stable for up to 24 hours at room temperature (20-25° C) and room lighting.
-Neoprofen and Pedea: Discard unused portion once opened.
+Characa Neoprofen and Pedea: Discard unused portion once opened.
 Storage IV - store unopened vials at room temperature (20-25°C).
 Oral liquid - store below 25°C.